Sejong-Statistics-Lab/Ensemble-kernel/README.md

 * The performance of ensemble kernel is compared with those of linear kernel and clinical kernel by  the concordance index (C-index) of survival models for the four different datasets.

+## Code explanation
+* Kernel_Function1 and Kernel_Function2 represent files for versions 1 and 2 of the code from previous iterations.
+Kernel Function3 is the final code, so please use it with caution.

+* These files gather necessary code for verifying results.
+To create a kernel using Cox, use the ensemble_cox_kernel function, and for creating a kernel using AFT, also use the ensemble_cox_kernel function.

+* You can assess performance using the c-index metric with the c_index_kernel_type function, available for different kernel types (linear, clinical, ensemble_cox, ensemble_aft).

 ## Reference
 * Daemen A, Moor De B. (2009) Development of a kernel function for clinical data.
 In: Proc of conf of IEEE Engineering in Medicine and Biology Society (EMBC). p.
 5913–7.